sparkbox/apprenticeships/README.md

 ## What You'll Be Doing

 In the first months of your apprenticeship, you'll be exposed to the core technologies of our work and work flow.
-Everyone, regardless of job title, will be brought to an understanding of Sparkbox's convictions on the priority of content, value of design, semantic HTML, and mobile-first CSS.
+Everyone, regardless of job title, will be brought to an understanding of <span>{{ page.company }}</span>'s convictions on the priority of content, value of design, semantic HTML, and mobile-first CSS.

 We'll start with a philosophy of learning - we want you to get the most out of your education.
 Then you'll be exposed to programming languages, our Github-centric project management, our highly specialized front-end development workflow, our deployment processes, best practices for clean code and separation of concerns, and unit testing techniques.